 Provide additional resources to assist students with their individual learning path.
-Resources include: novel/books, toner/ink cartridges for printing papers, paper for both printing of papers as well as colored paper for class projects, student work folders and software to assist students with writing and writing strategies.
+Resources include: novels/books, dictionaries, toner/ink cartridges for printing papers, paper for both printing of papers as well as colored paper for class projects, student work folders and software to assist students with math, reading, and writing strategies.
+Teachers and administrators will use various types of equipment, and technologies to enhance and support students' various preferred modes and methods of receiving information, instruction and being engaged.
+Student alternative seating will be piloted in 2 classrooms, (ex. classroom centers, table groups, standing desks, reading centers, quiet zones).